-It is when a baby is born, that our reactions become stunningly unreasonable.
-Notice, for instance, when a baby is born, how that baby immediately commands the attention of everyone in the community.
+Yes, it is especially when a baby is born, that our reactions become stunningly unreasonable.
+Notice, for instance, after that birth, how the baby immediately commands the attention of everyone in the community.
 Notes and letters arrive.
 Gifts arrive.
 Friends and family want to see a photograph.
 "Do you have a picture," they ask.
 "When can we see a picture?"

-These days, that baby picture appears almost immediately on our cell phones; soon afterwards, it is posted and floating through the cyberspace heavens on Facebook.
+These days, that baby picture appears almost immediately on our cell phones; soon afterwards, it is posted and floating through the cyberspace heavens.
 After the posting, the comments arrive.
 "Oh, she's beautiful.
 She looks just like her mother.
 He's handsome.
 He's beautiful.
 I love him!
 Why, that's the most beautiful baby in the world."